Resources and Information

 The Work Project Program, required by legislative action in 1984 and funded in 1985, is a special condition attached to probation certificates requiring offenders on probation to complete a specified number of work project hours in the community at no expense to the citizen.

-One of the most vital factors in an offender's success is the ability to obtain and retain employment.
+One vital factors in an offender's success is the ability to obtain and retain employment.
 An offender who is gainfully employed is three times less likely to commit another crime.
 The entire community benefits when an offender becomes a productive, taxpaying citizen who contributes to the community in a positive way.
 Hiring an offender offers several benefits to employers, including the Work Opportunity Tax Credit and the Federal Bonding Program, but, most importantly, the benefit that comes from hiring someone who can offer an employer skills, along with the strong desire to prove himself as a committed and valuable employee.
 Fill out this application, if you are interested in assisting us by providing employment.

 Can the probation or parole officer help me find a job?